meetric1/sdk_screenspace_shaders/README.md

 Note: you can stack shaders across two overlays together.

 ## Modifying the Shader
 If you are new to shaders, they are written in a language named HLSL.
 You can find plenty of guides about this online.
-This repository comes with 3 example shaders that you can reference.
+This repository comes with multiple example shaders that you can reference.

 The basic overview is that the shader code is run for *every* pixel on the screen.
 Each shader receives a texture coordinate representing where this pixel is, and it must return the new RGBA color value of the pixel at this position.